Funyday-k/lingyuxia/_pages/cv.md

   * *Shanghai Astronomical Observatory, CAS, advised by Prof. Feng Yuan*

-  This is a ”Science and Technology Innovation Project” of the SAO, CAS.
-The formation and evolution of galaxies is one of the most important fun- damental sciences, and active galactic nuclei (AGN) feedback has a crucial impact on galaxy evolution.
-We propose to use the advanced numerical simulation code Athena++, combined with knowledge of astrophysics and hydrodynamics to analyze some special phenonmenon.
+  This is a Science and Technology Innovation Project of the SAO, CAS.
+We propose to use the advanced numerical simulation code Athena++, combined with knowledge of astrophysics and hydrodynamics to analyze some special phenomenon.

 Studying Experience